 - a.
-PVC Pipe: PVC pipe for force mains shall conform to the requirements of AWWA C-900 (4" through 12"), AWWA C-905 (14" through 36"), and AWWA C-909 (4" through 24") and shall be Class 150 DR 18 for all open cut and direct bury installations with a minimum of forty eight (48) inches of cover.
-For shallower depth, the type of pipe and installation shall require prior CCU approval.
+PVC Pipe: PVC pipe for force mains shall conform to the requirements of AWWA C-900 (4" through 60"), and AWWA C-909 (4" through 24") and shall be Class 150 DR 18 for all open cut and direct bury installations with a minimum of forty-eight (48) inches of cover.
+For shallower depth, the type of pipe and installation shall require prior written approval by CCU.
 The manufacturer shall insure all quality control test and AWWA requirements are complied with during the production of PVC pipe. - b.
-C-900, C-905, and C-909 pipes shall have an integral bell formed with a race designed to accept the gasket in accordance with their respective AWWA requirements.
+C-900, and C-909 pipes shall have an integral bell formed with a race designed to accept the gasket in accordance with their respective AWWA requirements.
 The spigot end shall have a bevel and a stop mark on the outside diameter to indicate proper insertion depth.
 Provisions shall be made for expansion and contraction at each joint.
-All surfaces of the joint where the gasket may bear shall be smooth, free of cracks, fractures, or imperfections that could adversely affect the performance of the joint.

-- c.
-Pipe Color: All C-900, C-905, and C-909 force main pipes shall be green in color with a PVC ASTM D-1120 and ASTM D-2241 reference, the class pressure rating, and the DR number permanently and plainly marked on the pipe. - d.
-Rubber Gasket Joints: C-900, C-905, and C-909 polyvinylchloride pipe joints shall be the bell and spigot type using rubber gasket push-on type joints.
+All surfaces of the joint where the gasket may bear shall be smooth, free of cracks, fractures, or imperfections that could adversely affect the performance of the joint. - c.
+Pipe Color: All C-900 and C-909 force main pipes shall be green in color with a PVC ASTM D-1120 and ASTM D-2241 reference, the class pressure rating, and the DR number permanently and plainly marked on the pipe. - d.
+Rubber Gasket Joints: C-900, and C-909 polyvinylchloride pipe joints shall be the bell and spigot type using rubber gasket push-on type joints.
 Rubber gaskets shall be molded to a circular form to the proper cross section and shall consist of a vulcanized high grade elastomeric compound conforming to ASTM D-1869 and AWWA C-900 elastomeric seals for joining plastic pipe. - e.
 Fittings: All ductile iron fittings shall be in accordance with AWWA Specification C-153 and as a minimum have the same pressure rating of the connecting pipe.
-All ductile iron fittings shall be either: - fusion bonded epoxy coated as per AWWA Specification C-116 or ceramic epoxy coated as per ASTM Specifications F-4176-95A, G-95, B-117, D-1308 and E-96 f.
-Fastener Threads: All stainless steel fastener threads shall be coated with an anti-seize compound as approved by CCU.
+All ductile iron fittings shall be either: - fusion bonded epoxy coated as per AWWA Specification C-116 or - ceramic epoxy coated as per ASTM Specifications, G-95, B-117, D-1308 and E-96 f.
+Fastener Threads: All stainless-steel fastener threads shall be coated with an anti-seize compound as approved in writing, by CCU.

-All exposed fasteners such as bolts, nuts, washers, and threaded rod shall be Type 316 stainless steel and all buried fasteners such as bolts, nuts, fasteners, washers, and threaded rod shall be "Cor-Ten" steel or Cor-blue coated.
+All exposed fasteners such as bolts, nuts, washers, and threaded rod shall be Type 316 stainless steel and all buried fasteners such as bolts, nuts, fasteners, and washers shall be "Cor-Ten" steel or Cor-blue coated.
+Threaded rod for buried applications shall be Type 316 stainless steel.
 Mechanical joint bolts shall not protrude more than 1⁄2 inch through the nut after joints are assembled.